Teacher Education Doctoral Application Process

-The Department of Teacher Education gives priority acceptance and funding consideration to applications completed by March 1.
-Applications completed after March 1 will be considered but applications will not be eligible for department funding (though other types financial support may be available).
-Prospective students applying after April 15 will only be considered for fall admission on a case-by-case basis.
-Please contact the Graduate Program Coordinator to discuss your application if it will be submitted after April 15.
+The Department of Teacher Education gives priority acceptance and funding consideration to applications completed by February 15.
+Applications completed after the priority deadline will be considered on a case-by-case basis.
+Please contact the Graduate Program Coordinator to discuss your application if it will be submitted after the priority deadline.
 All international applicants should contact the Graduate Program Coordinator (regardless of application submission date) to ensure they are submitting the correct required application documents.
-We strongly suggest international applicants submit by the March 1 deadline (even if not seeking departmental funding) to ensure adequate time to process and review materials.
+We strongly suggest international applicants submit by the priority deadline (even if not seeking departmental funding) to ensure adequate time to process and review application materials and to share information with the Graduate College who prepares the I-20 that is required for students to obtain a VISA.
 If you are interested in Spring admission, please contact the Graduate Program Coordinator.

 All application materials are submitted to the Graduate College via the online system.
 In the online application, you may suggest faculty members who you would like to serve as your advisor, but this is not required.
 If admission is offered, the Graduate Program Coordinator will work with you to select an appropriate advisor whose interests align with yours.
 After the Graduate College has reviewed your materials, they are made available to the department for review.
 The combined Graduate College and departmental review of your application can take 6-8 weeks.